mhomesh/hmvc-ci/README.md

 for example : yourdomain.com/controller/function/
 In our case I  have created Welcome controller inside the Modules so the url will be
 # yourlocal_CI_path/welcome/
+You can also change the directory Modules to your disired name with third_pary/Module.php
 # All the Best.